Mediation service

 What happens if mediation is refused or if an agreement cannot be reached?

-Dismissal not made for good and sufficient cause or a practice that is prohibited by the Loi sur les normes du travail
+- Dismissal not made for good and sufficient cause or a practice that is prohibited by the Loi sur les normes du travail

-We offer the worker the option of being represented by one of our lawyers free of charge before the Tribunal administratif du travail. |
+We offer the worker the option of being represented by one of our lawyers free of charge before the Tribunal administratif du travail.

-Psychological or sexual harassment | The complaint is transferred to one of our psychological harassment investigators.
-If the findings of the investigation confirm a situation of harassment, we offer the worker the option of being represented by one of our lawyers free of charge before the Tribunal administratif du travail. |
+The complaint is transferred to one of our psychological harassment investigators.
+If the findings of the investigation confirm a situation of harassment, we offer the worker the option of being represented by one of our lawyers free of charge before the Tribunal administratif du travail.

-Pay equity | We conduct an investigation and render a decision.
-The worker and the employer have 90 days from the date of receipt of the decision to contest the decision before the Tribunal administratif du travail. |
+We conduct an investigation and render a decision.
+The worker and the employer have 90 days from the date of receipt of the decision to contest the decision before the Tribunal administratif du travail.

-Occupational health and safety | One of our mediators/adjudicators summons the worker and the employer to a hearing.
-Based on the facts reported, a decision is rendered.
-The worker and the employer have 60 days from the date of receipt of the decision to contest the decision before the Tribunal administratif du travail. |
+The employee and employer are summoned to a hearing.
+Based on the facts presented, one of our mediator-decision-makers renders a decision.
+The worker and the employer have 60 days from the date of receipt of the decision to contest the decision before the Tribunal administratif du travail.